zondag 29 oktober 2017

 Bloemlezing

-Pauline Kael over het meesterwerk Citizen Kane (1941) van Orson Welles: "it isn’t a work of special depth or a work of subtle beauty.
+Pauline Kael over de visueel verbluffende en uiterst invloedrijke psychosociale karakterstudie Citizen Kane (1941) van Orson Welles, wellicht het beste filmdebuut aller tijden: "it isn’t a work of special depth or a work of subtle beauty.
 It is a shallow work (...) it is conceived and acted as entertainment in a popular style (...) so overwrought in style as to be almost a Gothic comedy.
 What might possibly be considered tragic in it has such a Daddy Warbucks quality that if it’s tragic at all it’s comic-strip tragic.
 The mystery in 'Kane' is largely fake, and the Gothic-thriller atmosphere and the Rosebud gimmickry (though fun) are such obvious penny-dreadful popular theatrics (...)

 without much resonance, and certainly without much tragic resonance. (...)
 The conceptions are basically kitsch; basically, 'Kane' is popular melodrama—Freud plus scandal, a comic strip (...) full of flaws".
 Bekijk een filmfragment uit Citizen Kane hier.

-- Pauline Kael over het meesterwerk The Red Shoes (1948) van Michael Powell en Emeric Pressburger: "Blubbery and self-conscious (...) high kitsch".
-Lees onze eigen recensie van The Red Shoes hier en bekijk de hele film hier.
+- Pauline Kael over het visueel verbluffende tragiromantisch balletdrama The Red Shoes (1948) van Michael Powell en Emeric Pressburger: "Blubbery and self-conscious (...) high kitsch".
+Lees onze eigen recensie van The Red Shoes hier, bekijk een filmfragment hier en de hele film hier.

-- Pauline Kael over het meesterwerk The Searchers (1956) van John Ford: "It's a peculiarly formal and stilted movie (...) it isn't very enjoyable (...)
+- Pauline Kael over de avontuurlijke, visueel verbluffende en invloedrijke western The Searchers (1956) van John Ford: "It's a peculiarly formal and stilted movie (...) it isn't very enjoyable (...)
 The lines are often awkward and the line readings worse, and the film is often static (...) many crude and corny touches (...)
-Ford's attempts at comic relief are a fizzle"
+Ford's attempts at comic relief are a fizzle".
+The Searchers behoort tot onze favoriete westerns en onze favoriete road movies.

-- Pauline Kael over het meesterwerk 2001: A Space Odyssey (1968) van Stanley Kubrick: "it’s fun to think about Kubrick really doing every dumb thing he wanted to do, building enormous science fiction sets and equipment, never even bothering to figure out what he was going to do with them (...) stupid stuff (...) a kind of super sci-fi nut’s fantasy (...) amateur movie (...) the most gloriously redundant plot of all time (...)
+- Pauline Kael over het unieke, visueel verbluffende en uiterst invloedrijke sciencefictionepos 2001: A Space Odyssey (1968) van Stanley Kubrick: "it’s fun to think about Kubrick really doing every dumb thing he wanted to do, building enormous science fiction sets and equipment, never even bothering to figure out what he was going to do with them (...) stupid stuff (...) a kind of super sci-fi nut’s fantasy (...) amateur movie (...) the most gloriously redundant plot of all time (...)
 It isn’t accidental that we don’t care if the characters live or die; if Kubrick has made his people so uninteresting, it is partly because characters and individual fates just aren’t big enough for certain kinds of big movie directors. (...)
-It's a monumentally unimaginative movie".
+It's a monumentally unimaginative movie"2001: A Space Odyssey behoort tot onze favoriete sciencefictionfilms en onze favoriete films tout court (ongeacht het genre).
 Lees onze eigen recensie van 2001: A Space Odyssey hier, bekijk de trailer hier en een filmfragment hier.

-- Pauline Kael over het onderschatte meesterwerk Ryan's Daughter (1970) van David Lean: "a cheap romance (...) gush made respectable by millions of dollars 'tastefully' wasted (...)
+- Pauline Kael over het onderschatte tragiromantisch drama Ryan's Daughter (1970) van David Lean: "a cheap romance (...) gush made respectable by millions of dollars 'tastefully' wasted (...)
 The emptiness of 'Ryan's Daughter' shows in practically every frame".
 Lees onze eigen recensie van Ryan's Daughter hier

-- Pauline Kael over het meesterwerk A Clockwork Orange (1971) van Stanley Kubrick: "it has no depth (...) done in such a slow, heavy style (...) self-important (...) corrupt (...) an abhorrent viewing experience (...) offensive (...) it has no shadings.
+- Pauline Kael over het maatschappijkritische meesterwerk A Clockwork Orange (1971) van Stanley Kubrick: "it has no depth (...) done in such a slow, heavy style (...) self-important (...) corrupt (...) an abhorrent viewing experience (...) offensive (...) it has no shadings.
 Kubrick, a director with an arctic spirit, is determined to be pornographic, and he has no talent for it. (...) terrible performances from everybody but McDowell (...) portentous (...)
 Many of the dialogue sequences go on and on, into a stupor of inactivity. (...) at times you feel as if you were trapped in front of the frames of a comic strip for a numbing ten minutes per frame. (...) the purest exploitation (...) sucking up to the thugs in the audience".
+A Clockwork Orange behoort tot onze favoriete sciencefictionfilms en onze favoriete films tout court (ongeacht het genre).
 Lees onze eigen recensie van A Clockwork Orange hier.

-- Pauline Kael over het meesterwerk The French Connection (1971) van William Friedkin: "It is, I think, what we once feared mass entertainment might become: jolts for jocks.
-There's nothing in the movie that you enjoy thinking over afterward (...) sloppy plotting (...) full of holes, but mostly you're too stunned to notice them (...) total commercial opportunism (...) meaningless (...) the movie can be seen as justifying police brutality"
+- Pauline Kael over de briljante, realistische en invloedrijke politiefilm The French Connection (1971) van William Friedkin: "It is, I think, what we once feared mass entertainment might become: jolts for jocks.
+There's nothing in the movie that you enjoy thinking over afterward (...) sloppy plotting (...) full of holes, but mostly you're too stunned to notice them (...) total commercial opportunism (...) meaningless (...) the movie can be seen as justifying police brutality".
+The French Connection behoort tot onze favoriete politiefilms

 Lees onze eigen recensie van The French Connection hier en bekijk de trailer hier

-- Pauline Kael over het meesterwerk The Exorcist (1973) van William Friedkin: "It's an obtuse movie (...)
+- Pauline Kael over de invloedrijke horrorklassieker en kaskraker The Exorcist (1973) van William Friedkin, één van de beste en meest angstaanjagende griezelfilms aller tijden: "It's an obtuse movie (...)
 A viewer can become glumly anesthetized by the brackish color and the senseless ugliness of the conception. (...) in the worst imaginable taste (...) unpleasant (...) it’s entirely mechanical and impersonal (...) there's nothing the actors can do with the juiceless stock roles (...) tiresomely moralistic (...)
 It’s all so tired that we can keep going only on fresh atrocities. (...) the picture is in a slugging, coercive style. (...)
 As a movie, 'The Exorcist' is too ugly a phenomenon to take lightly. (...) of no taste and no imagination (...) can’t muster up any feeling (...)
 Neither the producer-writer, William Peter Blatty, nor the director, William Friedkin, shows any feeling for the little girl's helplessness and suffering, or for her mother's. (...)
 Aren't those who accept this picture getting their heads screwed on backward?".
+The Exorcist behoort tot onze favoriete horrorfilms.
 Bekijk de trailer hier.

-- Pauline Kael over het meesterwerk Badlands (1973) van Terrence Malick: "
+- Pauline Kael over het poëtische meesterwerk Badlands (1973) van Terrence Malick, een als road movie en misdaaddrama verpakte tragiromantische ode aan liefde en vrijheid: "

-- Pauline Kael over het meesterwerk Raiders of the Lost Ark (1981) van Steven Spielberg: "
+- Pauline Kael over het meeslepende en uiterst populaire archeologische avontuur Raiders of the Lost Ark (1981) van Steven Spielberg, één van de beste en meest iconische avonturenfilms aller tijden: "

 there’s no exhilaration in this dumb, motor excitement. (...) it isn’t beautifully made (...) klunky music (...) the script doesn’t seem worked out. (...)
 The actors are mostly just bodies carrying pieces of plot around.
 They sound as if they were ordered to read their dialogue on the run (...)
 'Raiders' is timid moviemaking: the film seems terrified of not giving audiences enough thrills to keep them happy. (...) plot for its own sake, dissociated from character or drama (...) pulp-repulped (...)
 Spielberg fumbles a lot of his action sequences (...) some of the episodes are simply tired (...)
 Seeing 'Raiders' is like being put through a Cuisinart—something has been done to us, but not to our benefit."

-- Pauline Kael over het meesterwerk Fanny and Alexander (1982) van Ingmar Bergman: "the conventionality of the thinking in the film is rather shocking.
+- Pauline Kael over de poëtische en dramatische familiekroniek Fanny och Alexander (1982) van Ingmar Bergman, waarmee Bergman zijn indrukwekkende filmcarrière meesterlijk afsloot: "the conventionality of the thinking in the film is rather shocking.
 It's as if Bergman's neuroses had been tormenting him for so long that he cut them off and went sprinting back to Victorian health and domesticity."
 Bekijk de hele film hier.

-- Pauline Kael over het meesterwerk GoodFellas (1990) van Martin Scorsese: "Is it a great movie?
+- Pauline Kael over de briljante biopic en gangsterkroniek GoodFellas (1990) van Martin Scorsese: "Is it a great movie?
 I don’t think so. (...)
 What’s missing?
 Well, there are no great voices.
 The script, by Pileggi and Scorsese, isn’t really dramatized (...)
 Scorsese doesn’t weight the incidents dramatically; he leaves the themes, and even the story, lying there inert. (...)
 The picture has scope rather than depth. (...) the three major hoods, played by Liotta, De Niro, and Pesci (...) don’t have a strong enough presence. (...) these sociopaths are conceived shallowly, the way they used to be in B pictures.
 (It wasn’t just the low budgets that were evoked by the term 'B picture'; it was also the unmemorable characters.) (...) these actors seem too old for their parts (...) this picture doesn’t have the juice and richness that come with major performances.
 It has no arc, and doesn’t climax; it just comes to a stop."
+GoodFelllas is niet alleen onze favoriete gangsterfilm, maar behoort ook tot onze favoriete films tout court (ongeacht het genre).
 Bekijk de trailer hier en een filmfragment hier.

 - Pauline Kael over de commerciële draak Dirty Dancing (1987) van Emile Ardolino: "you come out of the theatre giggling happily."